soilharmony/wp1-literature-review/README.md

 - Literature search is done via ... ???? (optionally also via R scripts, see suggestion by Hans).
 - PDF's of relevant literature can be saved on the [SoilHarmony sharepoint](https://erdyn.sharepoint.com/sites/GAPSOILHARMONY/?CID=98a23ad8-47a8-40d0-b418-0324230c8c4b) in the folder of WP1.
 Please use the following rule when naming the PDF: UniquePDFid_author_year eg.: `HUROKO001_Szabo_2024.pdf`.
 - The review of literature is designed as a two-step process:
-  - Step 1: gathering general information from a paper (sheet "generalQ").
+  - \textul{Step 1}: gathering general information from a paper or report on TF/PTF.
 The goal is to deliver the following:
     - Results for WP1:
         - *inventory of existing TF and PTF documented as MS7 at M9.
 The Milestone serves as a preliminary stocktaking (i.e. structured compilation of available data) without interpretation*
         - *D1.2 at M18 will provide a comprehensive analysis of the collected material.
 Beyond synthesis, this deliverable will focus on gaps identification and critical assessment*
     - Input needs of WP6:
         - *soil TF and PTF database with all project (collected and collated) data deposited in a persistent online repository (D6.1 at M54) and available to the Soil Health Portal*
   - Step 2: gathering detailed information from selected TF/PTF.
 Separate spreadsheets in the same googlesheet => we need a unique identifier to link with step 1
 - The questionnaire is a simple googlesheet hosted in the Google Drive of EVINBO (partner in the SoilHarmony consortium).
 You can access it [via this link](https://docs.google.com/spreadsheets/d/13Qcj2Eg_oI9aUy7vL_34XdF-oucMppBdhk2w70AQMHk/edit?usp=sharing). **All people with the link have read and write access, so please don't share the link outside the SoilHarmony consortium!** Therefore this github repository is private and only accessible for members of the soilharmony github organization.
-The googlesheet currently has only functionality for the review Step 1.
+The googlesheet currently has only functionality for the review Step 1 (sheet `generalQ`).
 Step 2 will follow later.

 ## Using the questionnaire